francescoes/es6-immutables/README.md

 - Clone the repo
 - `npm install`
 - `npm run test`
-- Add new test and new methods
+- Add new test and new functionalities
 - Rock!